subitohoff/bio_page/README.md

 # bio_page
-Here is a template for a bio page
+Here is a free template for a bio page.